godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/gwScripts.md

 ### Challenge Lock

-When a Godwoken node found that an invalid state in the Rollup, it can send a `RollupEnterChallenge` action to the Rollup cell and generate a challenging cell.
+When a Godwoken node finds an invalid state in the Rollup, it can send a `RollupEnterChallenge` action to the Rollup cell and generates a challenging cell.
 A challenge cell must set a challenging target in its `ChallengeLockArgs` lock args.
 The challenging target can be a layer-2 transaction or a withdrawal request.

-If the challenging unit does not get cancelled when completed, the challenger can execute the `RollupRevert` action on the Rollup cell and take stake cell sent by reverted block submitter as a reward.
+If the challenging unit does not get cancelled when completed, the challenger can execute the `RollupRevert` action on the Rollup cell and takes the stake cell sent by reverted block submitter as a reward.

 If the challenging target is invalid, other nodes can cancel this challenge by executing the `RollupCancelChallenge` action, and the challenging cell must be included in the tx.inputs.